Ostomy Travel Tips

 as well as with locating supplies while visiting their country.

 - A copy of the book “Yes

-different languages.
-There is important contact information for
+languages.
+There is important contact information for resources

-resources worldwide as well as a wallet-sized statement written
+worldwide as well as a wallet-sized statement written in 11

 - One ostomate reported a very positive result from carrying photocopies of the catalog pages displaying and explaining his equipment.
 When a searcher asked about the items found on a hand search, he was able to explain their function without a long conversation that would hold up others in line.
 Our experience has been that over time the TSA agents are much more knowledgeable and sensitive to these personal care products.